danielr1996/bumpup-deno/ISSUES.md

 ## logging not yet implemented
 logging is done with console.log, should be replaced with a complete logging solution like winston in node

+## Some sanity checks for git are missing